klepas/fuckyouimaplatypus-site/index.md

 Cost
 : $99.99 (whether you're camping or not)
+: Tickets can be purchased [>>HERE<<](https://www.eventbrite.com.au/e/platypusconhhhcamp-tickets-33611303313)
-: Merchandise available for pre-order only on EventBrite: $30 shirt, $60 hoodie : If you require complimentary platypus party bus shuttle services, book your seat on EventBrite with your ticket : Ticket does not include $8 fee per day for vehicles (pay via the campground's parking machines on the day)
+: Merchandise available for pre-order only on EventBrite: $30 shirt, $60 hoodie : If you require complimentary platypus party bus shuttle services (for non-campers), book your seat on EventBrite with your ticket
+: Ticket does not include $8 fee per day for vehicles (pay via the campground's parking machines on the day)

 Location
 : Bents Basin Campground (1 hour west of Sydney CBD)
 : 525 Wolstenholme Ave, Greendale NSW 2745
-: Party bus services will be available to and from the venue on Saturday.
+: Party bus services will be available to and from the venue on Saturday for non-campers

 ### FAQ
 How do I get there?